mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 > 5,4
 > 6,4
 > ```
+>
+> There are many terminal commands throughout these instructions.
+> If you haven't used the terminal before, and so these commands are unfamiliar, that's okay.
+> I'd be happy to explain them in office hours,
+> or there are many tutors in the QCL available who can help.
+> (There are no tutors for this class specifically, but anyone who has taken CSCI046 or CSCI133 with me will be able to help with the terminal.)
+>
+> Furthermore, you don't "need" to understand the terminal commands in detail,
+> since you are not required to run these commands or to create your own.
+> The important part is to understand the English language description of what the commands are doing,
+> and to understand that this is just how I computed what the English language text is describing.

 As you can see, the graph is stored as a CSV file.
 The first line is a header,